 What recommendations and tips would you give to a company planning to launch an API?

 Simple and easily accessible APIs are the key to ensuring developers actually use them, and of course a developer community is important so that people can interact and learn from each other–and people in your organization.

 Why and how are you using 3scale API Management Platform today?

-What benefits have you seen/are you expecting from your API program?
+What benefits have you seen from your API program?

 With Panoptix Platform Services we have been able to rapidly expand our ecosystem of partner and ultimately better meet our customer’s needs for an end-to-end building efficiency.

 Johnson Controls collects a broad range of building data and the range is expanding; by listening to customer and partner feedback we are rolling out additional APIs on a regular basis.

 Johnson Controls is the global leader in building efficiency.
 WIth equipment, controls, software and workplace solutions, Johnson Controls creates healthy, productive environments, reduces energy consumption, reduces carbon emissions and promotes sustainability.